Meet the 3Doodler PRO+. Superior Performance. Elevated Design.

 Make a Sassy Cat Mask

 With this project, you can use a blank mask as a base, or you can simply Doodle the stencil for your DIY Sassy Cat Mask.
-If you don’t use a blank mask as a base, you can attach a piece of elastic to the mask by Doodling each end to the side edges of the mask in order to hold it in place, or you can attach two pieces of string by Doodling them to the sides and then tie the mask behind your head to hold it in place.
+If you don’t use a blank mask as a base, you can attach a piece of elastic to the mask by Doodling each end to the side edges of the mask in order to hold it in place.

 Download Stencil